Considering adopting a Spinone from abroad?

 It really is important to see how your dog reacts to another dog in their own space, and sharing their routine and attention…especially if they are currently the only dog.
 The best thing is to have plenty of dog visitors, progressing to overnight stays (dog-sitting exchanges are excellent ways of doing this) and eventually to long weekends etc. You will soon get an idea of the kind of dogs that yours likes, and behaviours that are less welcome.

 And of course via care in the introduction process and through positive reinforcement of their time together (see our advice for adopters page) most dogs become good friends.

-In the event of real incompatibly, we would place the dog in a suitable foster until a new home could be found.
-For perspective, this has happened only once in over fifty adoptions.
+In the event of real incompatibly, we would place the dog in a suitable foster until a new home could be found, though this has only happened very rarely.

 What background do the dogs come from?

 We help Spinoni from a very wide range of backgrounds.
 Many are failed or unwanted hunters.
 Some are ex-show dogs, no longer wanted for breeding.
 Some were seized by the authorities in cases of neglect.
 Some are found on the street and some just turn up in pounds.
 Some are in a very bad state on recovery, and need time in foster before being ready for rehoming to someone who can continue their rehabilitation.

 Some have been house pets, or dogs returned to the breeder, and have not been mistreated at all.